Dr Mohammad Amirhosseini

 OVERVIEW

-Dr Amirhosseini joined UEL in April 2020 and is currently the course leader of BSc and MSc Digital and Technology Solutions Apprenticeship courses.
-Prior to UEL, he was a Postdoctoral Research Fellow at London Metropolitan University, contributing to the SPIRIT (Scalable Privacy Preserving Intelligence Analysis for Resolving Identities) project European Horizon 2020 consisting of a consortium of 17 partners from 9 different European countries.
+Dr Amirhosseini completed his PhD in Computing at London Metropolitan University, where he subsequently served as a Research Fellow, contributing to the SPIRIT (Scalable Privacy Preserving Intelligence Analysis for Resolving Identities) project European Horizon 2020, which was granted a €5 million fund by the European Union, and had a consortium of 17 partners from 9 European countries.

 FUNDING